 Uspenski © Lassi KurkijÃ¤rvi

 The magnificent Byzantine edifice is topped with a characteristic golden onion dome, and the interior is opulently decorated with valuable icons.
-The cathedral is beautifully situated and very eye-catching; it looks out over much of the city and from much of the city you can look back at it.
+The cathedral is beautifully situated and very eye-catching as it can be seen from many places in the city.
 There are wonderful views of Helsinki from the hill.
 Parts of the church are off-limits when there is not a service being conducted but there is still plenty to see in this ornate cathedral.
-Flash photography is not allowed inside but if you are respectful about it you can take pictures without a flash.
+Flash photography is not allowed inside.